To get a Symantec Code Signing certificate for Java please follow the steps below.

 Import Digital ID

-Once Symantec has verified the order, a confirmation e-mail will be sent with your Code Signing Certificate for Sun Java Digital ID attached.
+Once Symantec has verified the order & a CSR has been provided, you will be able to retrieve your Symantec Code Signing certificate for Java through the Symantec Trust Center.
 A Code Signing Digital ID is a "trust path" or "chain" back to the Symantec root certificate.
 This "trust path" allows your code to be validated on any standard JRE without installing any additional files.

 The certificate is issued in 2 formats:

-a) X509 (plus 2 intermediate certificates).
-Installing this requires careful installation of 3 certificates in the correct order.
+a) X509 (plus 1 intermediate certificate).
+Installing this requires careful installation of 2 certificates in the correct order.

 You should then have a text file that looks like: